ravindu644/Android-Kernel-Tutorials/README.md

 - It must have those folders, **highlighted in blue in the terminal.**
 - **In GKI kernels,** the kernel root is located in a folder named "common".

-- If you have a **GKI Samsung kernel**, you should use the "common" kernel instead of "msm-kernel" for building your kernel, and the build steps are the same as for a non-GKI kernel.
-[Refer to this repo for an idea](https://github.com/ravindu644/android_kernel_m145f_common).
+- If you have a **GKI Samsung kernel**, you should use the "common" kernel instead of "msm-kernel" for the compilation.

 <h2> ✅ Preparing for the Compilation</h2>